bpucker/MybMonday/README.md

 (2) Phylogenetic anlysis are impacted by the quality of the annotations of studied species.
 The numbers of R2R3-MYBs might be underestimated in some species.

+### (18) R2R3-MYBs regulate gucosinolate biosynthesis ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MYB28, MYB29, MYB34, MYB51, MYB76, and MYB122 control the glucosinolate biosynthesis.
+Sulfur deficiency reduces the gene expression of MYB29 and MYB76 through negative regulation by SLIM1. #MybMonday (details: )

+Plants need a sophisticated regulatory system to balance the flux of sulfur into glucosinolate (GSL) biosynthesis and central metabolism.
+MYB34, MYB51, and MYB122 control the indolic GSL (IG) biosynthesis, while MYB28, MYB29, and MYB76 control the aliphatic GSL (AG) biosynthesis.
+These MYBs also enhance sulfur assimilation through activation of the respective genes.
+IG molecule contain 2 and AG molecules contain 3 sulfur atoms in their backbone, respectively.
+[Frerigmann & Gigolashvili, 2014](https://doi.org/10.3389/fpls.2014.00626) studied the role of R2R3-MYBs under sulfur deficiency.
+Previous studies had identified that sulfur assimilation pathway genes are up-regulated under sulfur deficiency and that GSL biosynthesis is reduced.
+Catabolism of GSL is one way how sulfur can be made available in the cell again.

+Sulfur Limitation 1 (SLIM1) was identified as a negative regulator of MYB29 and MYB76.
+SLIM1 reduces the activities of both promoters in a trans-activation assay.
+Sulfur deficiency caused a reducing in the AG content.
+The biosynthesis of AGs might require a tighter regulation, because the molecules contain one additional sulfur atom compared to IGs.
+However, a 'low GSL signal' seems to prevent the SLIM1-based repression of the MYB29 and MYB76 expression.
+This was investigated in mutant plants with a block in the GSL biosynthesis.
+The authors discus that the six MYBs are not just activating the GLS biosnythesis, but also the sulfur assimilation.
+There are multiple scenarios which could explain the observed results and further research on the topic is required.

 ## Contact ##